 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
 At June 30, 2019, the University reported a liability of \$56,357,057 for its proportionate share of the net pension liability.
 The current portion of the net pension liability is the University's proportionate share of benefit payments expected to be paid within 1 year, net of the University's proportionate share of the HIS Plan's fiduciary net position available to pay that amount.
 The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2017, and update procedures were used to determine liabilities as of July 1, 2018.
-The University's proportionate share of the University's 2017-18 fiscal year contributions of all participating members.
+The University's proportionate share of the net pension liability was based on the University's 2017-18 fiscal year contributions relative to the total 2017-18 fiscal year contributions of all participating members.
 At June 30, 2018, the University's proportionate share was 0.532468436 percent, which was an increase of 0.002763049 from its proportionate share measured as of June 30, 2017.